 How did the Romans build such a large and enduring empire?
 This title examines the expansion of Roman power, with its life-and-death conflicts, bitter power-struggles and ambitious personalities.

-This TimeMap gives a "Big Picture" overview of the rise of the Roman empire, while at the same time offering a close-up look at such key episodes as the Sack of Rome in 390 BC, the conqest of Italy, the life-and death struggle against Carthage, the Civil Wars; and examines developments in Roman government, society and economy.
+This TimeMap gives a "Big Picture" overview of the rise of the Roman empire, while at the same time offering a close-up look at such key episodes as the Sack of Rome in 390 BC, the conquest of Italy, the epic struggle with Carthage, and the Civil Wars; and it examines developments in Roman government, society and economy.

 Questions covered include:

-- What made the Romans so succesful in building such a large and enduring empire?
+What made the Romans so successful in building such a large and enduring empire?

 Themes encountered in the Rise of the Roman Empire title include:

-- Social & economic trends: tensions between rich and poor; mass slavery; the spread of slums in Rome itself;
+- Social & economic trends: tensions between rich and poor; mass slavery; the spread of slums in Rome;

-- Government: the role of different parts of Roman government; their failure to preserve the Republic; the growth of conflict within government;
+- Government: the role of different parts of Roman government; the breakdown of the Republic and the rise of monarchy;

 - Military organisation and technology: the evolution of the Roman army; the link between military and political leadership; the role of sea power

-For those schools which purchase materials from a list of approved suppliers, this title is available from the Social Studies Schools Service.
+For those schools which are required to purchase materials from a list of approved suppliers, this title is available from the Social Studies Schools Service.